ibm-cloud-docs/codeengine/cmd_defs.md

 You must be within the context of a [project](#cli-project) before you use `configmap` commands.

+For more information about working with configmaps, see [Setting up and using configmaps and secrets](/docs/codeengine?topic=codeengine-configmap-secret).

 You can use either `configmap` or `cm` in your `configmap` commands.
 To see CLI help for the `configmap` commands, run `ibmcloud ce configmap -h`.
 {: tip}